techgnosis/tanzu-gitops/README.md

 1. Unpause the pipeline

-# Stack Overview
+### vSphere Storage
+Every cluster that has stateful workloads needs a `StorageClass` to that `PersistentVolumes` can be created automatically via `PersistentVolumeClaims`.

+### Sealed Secrets
+In the earlier days of Kubernetes, the idea of GitOps famously suffered from the problem of "everything in Git except Secrets".
+Kubernetes `Secrets` are of course not a secret as they are simply base64 encoded.
+With the SealedSecrets project, you can use the `kubeseal` CLI to encrypt regular `Secrets` into `SealedSecrets` using a secret key in the cluster.
+When a `SealedSecret` is applied to a cluster that secret key is used to decode the `SealedSecret` into a regular `Secret`.
+Anyone with access to the cluster can still base64 decode the secret.

+### Helm Operator
+The Helm Operator makes it easy to use Helm while also sticking to a IaC/GitOps mindset.
+It allows you to use Helm in a declarative sense using `HelmRelease` resources, instead of using Helm in an imperative manner with `helm install`.

 ### Ingress
 Ingress controllers are easier to manage than NodePorts for every app.
 Use the [Kubernetes in-tree nginx Ingress controller](https://github.com/techgnosis/ingress).
 It works fine for a lab environment.
 This implementation uses `hostNetwork: true` to bind port 443 for convenience.

 ### Harbor
-[Harbor](https://github.com/techgnosis/harbor2) is an OCI image registry with lots of great security features.
+Harbor is an OCI image registry with lots of great security features.
 Harbor uses the nginx Ingress controller for convenience.

+### Tanzu Build Service
+Tanzu Build Service (TBS) uses Cloud Native Buildpacks to turn source code into OCI images.
+TBS has no UI and does not use the Ingress controller.

 ### Concourse
-[Concourse](https://github.com/techgnosis/concourse) is a container-native automation tool commonly used as a "CI/CD" tool.
+Concourse is a container-native automation tool commonly used as a "CI/CD" tool.
 Concourse uses the nginx Ingress controller for convenience.

-### Tanzu Build Service
-[Tanzu Build Service](https://github.com/techgnosis/tanzu-build-service) (TBS) uses Cloud Native Buildpacks to turn source code into OCI images.
-TBS has no UI and does not use the Ingress controller.

-Use TBS to build [Spring PetClinic](https://github.com/spring-projects/spring-petclinic)

-### K8s manifests
-Your app is defined entirely in [Kubernetes manifests](https://github.com/techgnosis/deploy-petclinic). `kapp` is used to deploy those manifests as part of a Concourse pipeline.

 ### spring-petclinic
-[spring-petclinic](https://github.com/techgnosis/spring-petclinic) is a good canonical example of a Spring Boot app.

-### MySQL
-spring-petclinic can use an external MySQL instance instead of its own in-memory DB.
+[spring-petclinic](https://github.com/techgnosis/spring-petclinic) is a canonical example of a Spring Boot app. spring-petclinic can use an external MySQL instance instead of its own in-memory DB.

-### Tips to make life easier
+## Implementation Notes
 1. I used Ubuntu instead of Alpine for the Concourse Helper image. musl behaves strangely sometimes.
 I was unable to run a particular Golang binary in Alpine.

-### Wavefront
+## Wavefront
-Basic steps to get Wavefront events working
+The Concourse pipeline in this project creates a Wavefront Event after a new image is deployed.
+In order for this to work, you need to setup Wavefront.
+Follow these steps to get Wavefront ready:
 1. Follow the Spring Boot Wavefront tutorial to get Spring-Petclinic integrated with Wavefront
 1. Clone the default dashboard Wavefront creates for you
 1. Edit the clone